-Other jurisdictions introduced legislation directly inspired by the Model Act in 2017.
-These include Alaska,22 Delaware,23 the District of Columbia,24 Kentucky,25 Michigan,26 Minnesota,27 and New York.28 Although these states did not enact the legislation in 2017, in some cases progress was made in the form of favorable votes and/or recommendations from legislative committees.29
+Other jurisdictions introduced legislation directly inspired by the Model Act.
+For example, in 2017-2018, nine jurisdictions introduced but did not enact the legislation.
+These include Connecticut,29 the District of Columbia,30 Florida,31 Illinois,32 Michigan,33 New York,34 North Carolina,35 Ohio,36 and Pennsylvania.37 Although these states have not yet enacted their respective Model Act-inspired legislation, progress, in some cases, came in the form of favorable votes and/or recommendations from legislative committees.38

-Adoption of FINRA Rule and Relationship to NASAA's Model Act
+(b) Adoption of FINRA Rule 2165 and Relationship to NASAA Model Act

-State regulation of broker-dealers exists in parallel with self-regulation conducted by the Financial Industry Regulatory Authority, or FINRA, a federally-sanctioned self-regulatory organization (SRO).
-FINRA has significant authority over the conduct of broker-dealers, but its role is also strictly circumscribed by federal statute and regulation.
-State laws are legally and functionally distinct from rules adopted by FINRA or any other SRO.
+State regulation of broker-dealers parallels self-regulation conducted by FINRA, a federally-sanctioned self-regulatory organization ("SRO").
+As an SRO, FINRA exercises significant authority over the conduct and practices of broker-dealers, but its role is also strictly circumscribed by federal statute and regulation.
+State laws are legally and functionally distinct from rules adopted by FINRA and any other SRO.

-In March 2017, FINRA adopted Rule 2165 (Financial Exploitation of Specified Adults), allowing members to place temporary holds on disbursements of funds or securities from the accounts of specified customers where there is a reasonable belief of financial exploitation these customers, as well as amendments to Rule 4512 (Customer Account Information), requiring members to make reasonable efforts to obtain the name of and contact information for a trusted contact person for a customer's account.
-30 Rule 2165 and the amendments to Rule 4512 will become effective on February 5, 2018.31
+Certain provisions of the Model Act have been operationalized, among broker-dealers, by FINRA and its adoption of FINRA Rule 2165 (Financial Exploitation of Specified Adults) and amendments to FINRA Rule 4512 (Customer Account Information).39 The former allows broker-dealers to place temporary holds on the disbursements of funds or securities from the accounts of specified customers in situations where there is a reasonable belief that a customer may be the subject of financial exploitation.40 The latter now requires broker-dealers to make reasonable efforts to obtain, from the customer, the name and contact information for a trusted contact person for the customer's account.41

-It should be emphasized that while FINRA's rule changes are important steps, SRO rules are not a substitute for the enactment of legislation.
+It should be emphasized that while the adoption of FINRA Rule 2165 and amendment to FINRA Rule 4512 are important steps, SRO rules are not a substitute for the enactment of state legislation.
 Moreover, the protections afforded by the FINRA rules are substantively different from those afforded by the Model Act and related legislation.
-For example, FINRA does not require mandatory reporting of suspected financial exploitation to state regulators or state APS agencies, and does not incentivize reporting by offering immunity for disclosing information to government and third-parties.
-Further, while FINRA requires retention of records, it does not require the sharing of records with state APS and law enforcement agencies, which can prove an essential tool for agencies tasked with preventing exploitation.ii ii Additional information about the FINRA rules is included in the endnotes of this document.
+For example, FINRA does not require broker-dealers to report suspected financial exploitation to state regulators or APS agencies, and it is unable to incentivize reporting by offering immunity for disclosing information to the government and third-parties.
+Furthermore, while FINRA requires the retention of records, it does not require the sharing of records by broker-dealers with APS and law enforcement agencies, which can be an essential tool for agencies tasked with preventing exploitation.